apersongithub/Revert-YouTube-UI/README.md

 Drag the zip file to the extensions page
 You're good to go!

+If it still doesn't work I would recommend refreshing youtube on the homepage atleast once

+Im working on a css version/perm fix so this wont be an issue

 your youtube ui should be back to normal!